Cloaking In SEO: An Ultimate Guide

 User Agent Cloaking

-It is done to try and cater to different audiences and improve rankings.
+It is done to cater to different audiences and improve rankings.

-For example, users that visit your site with a mobile device are typically shown one version of your content.
+For example, users who visit your site with a mobile device are typically shown one version of your content.

 While users visiting with desktop devices could see another version.